 Today, we will unveil one of the most iconic French culture dishes and French gastronomy: the crêpes.
-It is not only a renowned French dish but also a major landmark of one French region located in the North-West part of the country called Brittany.
+It is a renowned French dish and a major landmark of one French region located in the North-West part of the country called Brittany.
 One might ask: what is a crêpe, and why is it such a monument of French culture?

 What Are Crêpes Exactly?

-The easiest version of the crêpe is the famous "beurre sucre" meaning "butter-sugar".
-It definitely showcases the quality of the dough.
+The easiest version of the crêpe is the famous "beurre sucre" meaning "butter-sugar."
+It showcases the quality of the dough.
 However, the crepes can be matched with multiple other sweet flavours.
-Topped with salted butter caramel or jellies, crêpes will delight all gourmets!
+Crêpes will delight all gourmets!
+You can even top with salted butter caramel or jellies.

 Crêpes Hold a Unique History